 turn on the respective service for each group.

-For example, turn on Google Data Studio for the
+For example, turn on Looker Studio for the

 Google Drive usersgroup.
 Turn the service off for everybody else.